floydhub/floyd-docs/docs/faqs/billing.md

 ### When will my card be charged?

 For monthly subscription plans, your card will be charged every month on the day you upgraded to the plan.
-For example, if you upgraded from the Free to the Data Scientist plan on the 22nd of August, you will be charged immediately.
+For example, if you upgraded from the Beginner to the Data Scientist plan on the 22nd of August, you will be charged immediately.
 You will be then billed on the 22nd of every month.

 When you purchase Powerups, either directly from the [Powerups Dashboard](https://www.floydhub.com/settings/powerups) or via auto-refresh, you will be charged at the time of purchase.